In one corner, we have the Certified Scrum Master, known to his friends as the Extreme Programmer, and to his children as the LeSS SAFe DAD... Agile!

 Continuous Delivery mainly maps to the Agile principle, "Our highest priority is to satisfy the customer through early and continuous delivery of valuable software."

-That means Agile is more about embracing incoming and outgoing change than about ceremonies like standups and spring planning.
+That means Agile is more about embracing incoming and outgoing change than about ceremonies like standups and sprint planning.
 Indeed, there are 10 other principles in the Agile Manifesto.
 Rather than trying to choose among the principles, they should be considered as a whole.
 Together these principles represent an attitude towards change that is common for both Agile and DevOps.

 DevOps seeks to bring that Agile attitude toward change to a new audience: IT operations. #DoDevOps